As it turns out, homeowners are closer to the truth than the tile people. Here's why.

-Actually, porcelain and ceramic tile are the same.
+It's All in The NamePorcelain and ceramic tile are essentially the same, with one slight difference.
 Both are part of the larger category of tiles we can call ceramic.
-They begin to diverge when we look closely at differences in hardness rating and porosity, and that's when we assign the purely ceramic or porcelain titles to them.
+It is more a case of reverse-naming, whereby manufacturers take tiles that have certain qualities and then assign the ceramic or porcelain titles to them.

-Let's dig a little deeper at the differences between porcelain and ceramic tiles--before you make that huge investment (and irreversible installation) of tile in your kitchen, bathroom, or entryway.
+Let's dig a little deeper before you make that huge investment (and irreversible installation) of tile in your kitchen, bathroom, or entryway.

-Interior or Exterior: No Ceramic OutsideLaying ceramic tile outside would be disastrous.
-Ceramic is not even close to being durable enough for exterior use.
+Interior or Exterior: No Ceramic OutsideLaying porcelain or ceramic tile outside is typically not recommended.
+Ceramic is usually not durable enough for exterior use because it absorbs too much water.
 If you live in areas which freeze, your tile would likely crack on the first freezing night.
-Porcelain tile can be laid outside, but stone is your best option.
+Stone is a better option.

 Density: Porcelain Denser Than CeramicPorcelain clays are denser and thus less porous than ceramic clays.
 This makes porcelain tile harder and more impervious to moisture than ceramic tile.